What is Cultural Abuse?

 Intimate partner violence, in all forms, is destructive at its heart.
 Most people can identify the more common forms of abuse, which include physical, emotional, sexual and financial.
 One of the lesser known forms, cultural or spiritual abuse, is one of the most devastating, yet it is rarely spoken of.

-For American Indians, Alaska Natives and Native Hawaiians, spirituality is often the core of who we are and our way of life, as a people.
+For American Indians and Alaska Natives, spirituality is often the core of who we are and our way of life, as a people.
 Our culture and spirituality are intertwined and provide the foundation of our lives – how we live, our family roles and how we interact with others, the meaning we find in our lives, and our sense of wellbeing.
 To have our spirit attacked is as personal as an attack can get.

 Spiritual abuse can be used to control how a person interacts with the world.
 Some of these types of abusive behaviors can include when your partner: